-The lollypop test is named as V-Chek test and uses saliva specimen.
+The lollypop test uses saliva specimen.
 The test card is a lateral flow immunoassay intended for the qualitative detection of nucleocapsid protein antigen from SARS-CoV-2 in saliva specimens directly collected from individuals who are suspected of COVID-19 within the first 7 days of symptom onset.

 Below is an instructional video that explains how this rapid test is administered.

 After completion, Goffin Molecular Technologies will contact you as soon as possible.